vamshiyadavbollaboina/Restaurant-Admin-Dashboard/README.md

 # 🍽️ Restaurant Admin Dashboard

-A full-stack Restaurant Admin Dashboard built using the MERN stack.
-It allows restaurant administrators to manage menu items, track orders, and control availability in real-time.
+Build a restaurant admin dashboard that allows restaurant owners to manage their menu items, view orders, and track inventory.
+This project will test your ability to create RESTful APIs, query MongoDB efficiently, implement React best practices, and handle real-world scenarios like search optimization and state management.

 ---